cowboysdude/MMM-MLB/README.md

 			}
 		   },
  ___________________________________________
- *madWidth best to set to 350 MIN ..
+      *maxWidth best to set to 350 MIN ..
 400px is best!
       *To use MLB logo header MUST be set to true

  Custom.css colors you can configure: